 The feedback also highlights the importance of refining certification processes and considering required changes to incentivize recertification of implementations having evolved towards support of later releases.
 Recommendations include the need for oneM2M to provide more product profiles, compatibility requirements, a strategic approach to releases, and a clear plan for future releases.

-Testing cost differentials between releases underscore the need for oneM2M to define a certification process that encourages adoption of later releases without imposing prohibitive costs.
+Our analysis of the testing cost differentials between releases identified that oneM2M documentation needs improvement and clarification of our product profile definitions.
+We believe that this may be a contributing factor to low certification numbers for Release 2.
+We intend to improve the definition of the product profiles such that it encourages adoption of later releases without incurring unjustified costs.

 In summary, the key takeaway from our discussions is the imperative to clarify and enhance our certification processes.
 Creating a developer guide to clarify the certification process for customers is identified as a crucial step in promoting understanding and, subsequently, adoption.